 You’ll have a great sense of progress, which will help you feel more motivated, and your productivity levels will be on the rise.

 Too rigid and impractical at times

-Use the “Eat that Frog” rules as a starting point, and tweak them to fit your needs.
+In the end, the best you can do to thwart the disadvantages and make the most of the advantages of this technique, use the “Eat that Frog” rules as a starting point – and tweak them to fit your needs.

 Build a sense of momentum